Why are lessons held on consecutive days?

 I never learned how to swim.
 Do you teach adults, too?

 Yes!
-Alecia is certified in Adult Swim Instruction, and teaches all of our adult lessons.
+Our instructors are all certified in Adult Swim Instruction!
 These lessons are all taught in a one-on-one environment to give you the maximum attention you need to feel safe, and succeed at learning to swim.
 So don’t be shy!
 Come learn the life skill that will enable you and your children to enjoy the water together!

 What qualifications do the instructors have?